-“Each of us caught in a matrix, a universe of forces that frequently produces our unhappiness.’”
+“We are each of us caught in a matrix, a universe of forces that frequently produces our unhappiness.’”

-– Levine, 2011
+– Marvin Levine, 2011

-- Liberation from suffering and
+- Liberation from suffering;

-- The eight-fold path
+- The eight-fold path.

 Combining Buddhism, Yoga, and Positive Psychology